history-lab/archiving-digital-records/2024/06-github.md

 # What is GitHub Codespaces?
 A cloud-based software development environment
 ### Alternate definition for our workshop -
-Your own virtual computer running in the cloud with a browser-based interface consisting of:
+Your virtual computer running in the cloud with a browser-based interface consisting of:
 * a command line (terminal)
 * an editor
 * a file system